quyendang/OpenCore-Guide/README.md

 **-CSM (Compatibility Support Module) disabled in firmware settings if present.
 You may need to flash GOP ROM on NVIDIA 6xx/AMD 2xx or older.
 Use GopUpdate or AMD UEFI GOP MAKER in case you are not sure how.**

-- EHCI/XHCI Hand-off enabled in firmware settings only if boot stalls unless USB devices are disconnected.
+**- EHCI/XHCI Hand-off enabled in firmware settings only if boot stalls unless USB devices are disconnected.**

-- VT-x, Hyper Threading, Execute Disable Bit enabled in firmware settings if present.
+**- VT-x, Hyper Threading, Execute Disable Bit enabled in firmware settings if present.**

-- While it may not be required, sometimes you have to disable Thunderbolt support, Intel SGX, and Intel Platform Trust in firmware settings present.
+**- While it may not be required, sometimes you have to disable Thunderbolt support, Intel SGX, and Intel Platform Trust in firmware settings present.**

+## Booter-Quirks

 **AvoidRuntimeDefrag**: This option fixes UEFI runtime services (date, time, NVRAM, power control, etc.), Most but Apple and VMware firmwares need this quirk. maybe required for Z390 or other Boards with NVRAM Issues.